Chart Color Schemes

 Health performance in Port Pirie is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Port Pirie faces significant health challenges, with various conditions affecting both younger and older residents.
-The private health cover rate is low at approximately 48%, covering around 6,769 people, compared to the national average of 55.3%.
+Private health cover is low, at approximately 48% of the total population (around 6,815 people), compared to the national average of 55.3%.

-Arthritis and mental health issues are the most common medical conditions in the area, impacting 11.7% and 10.7% of residents respectively.
-About 58.8% of residents report no medical ailments, slightly lower than the 59.4% reported across Rest of SA.
-The percentage of seniors aged 65 and over is 23.3%, with approximately 3,310 people falling into this category, which is lower than the 26.5% in Rest of SA.
-Health outcomes among seniors are generally in line with those of the wider population.
+The most prevalent medical conditions are arthritis and mental health issues, impacting 11.7% and 10.7% of residents respectively.
+However, 58.8% of residents report having no medical ailments, slightly lower than the 59.4% across Rest of SA.
+The area has 23.3% of residents aged 65 and over (3,333 people), which is lower than the 26.5% in Rest of SA.
+Health outcomes among seniors are broadly similar to those of the general population.

 Frequently Asked Questions - Health